Skip to main content Skip to footer

 Example 8: The One Who Likes The Bigger Picture

-Whilst the "weaknesses" question often brings that horrible lump in your throat try to be enthusiastic and confident when responding to probably the most negative question that you can (and probably will) be asked.
-Don't rush your answers (this won't make your weakness look any better) and don't ramble on and one and one either!
+Whilst the "weaknesses" question often brings that horrible lump in your throat, try to be enthusiastic and confident when responding to probably the most negative question that you can (and probably will) be asked.
+Don't rush your answers (this won't make your weakness look any better) and don't ramble on and on either!

 Look At The Job Description For Help